DavidONeill75101/annotation-correction-tool/README.md

   - This either needs to be run before running any of the database loading scripts, or push in your `.bash_profile` or `.bash_rc` file so it's preloaded.
 - Install node modules (like React, etc)
   - In the root directory of this project, run `npm install` from the terminal.
-- The database schema is described in the file [prisma/schema.prisma](https://github.com/jakelever/react_annotator/blob/main/prisma/schema.prisma).
+- The database schema is described in the file [prisma/schema.prisma](https://github.com/DavidONeill75101/annotation-correction-tool/blob/main/prisma/schema.prisma).
 Get prisma to load up the database schema into MySQL with the command below.
   - `npx prisma migrate dev --name init`

 ### Start populating the database

 - Insert the relations into the database
-  - `python prisma/loadCollatedIntoDB.py`
+  - `python prisma/populate_db/loadCollatedIntoDB.py`
 - Insert the sentences into the database
+  - `python prisma/populate_db/loadSentencesIntoDB.py`
+- Insert the entity types into the database
+  - `python prisma/populate_db/loadEntityTypesIntoDB.py`
+- Insert the relation types into the database
-  - `python prisma/loadSentencesIntoDB.py`
+  - `python prisma/populate_db/loadRelationTypesIntoDB.py`

 ### Run the server